 Next, launch the Alien Gateway software and select File > Preferences from the top left of the menu.
 In the Preferences menu, navigate to the Discovery tab and select the options for "Enable Serial Discovery" and "Scan only these ports (case-sensitive):".
 In the text box below the latter option, enter in the name of the selected COM port earlier.
 Alternatively, select the "Scan all detected ports:" option to have the Gateway software scan all available COM ports for the connected reader.

 Once this is done, select "Close" to go back to the main menu screen where your reader should be listed in the top right-hand corner of the screen.
 If the reader is not listed, close the program and re-launch it in order for any changes to take affect.
 Once the reader is listed, a simple tag inventory can be performed.

+If the reader's IP address has been changed from the default value, the new IP address will need to be found by using the serial connection.
 To find the reader's IP address, connect it via the serial connection by following the steps outlined above and enter the "info" command into the Gateway Software's "Command Line Interface".
 This will provide the user with the reader's information, including it's current IP address.